alanng10/class-lang/Docue/Article/Compute/a.md

 Atomic sync has 1 defining bit in memory that is set to do sync effect.
 Operate kind that sets 1 byte to memory can be used to set the bit.

+Compute does not need operate kind to push and pop stack.

+Compute does not need operate kind to call and return from maide.

 Compute has operate kind list.
 The operate kind list is below: